Decimal time: China

 Decimal time was used in China throughout most of its history alongside duodecimal time.
 The midnight-to-midnight day was divided both into 12 double hours (時辰 (时辰, shí chén)) and also into 10 shi / 100 ke (刻 (kè)) by the 1st millennium BC.
 Other numbers of ke per day were used during three short periods: 120 ke from 5 to 3 BC, 96 ke from 507 to 544 CE, and 108 ke from 544 to 565.
 Several of the roughly 50 Chinese calendars also divided each ke into 100 fen, although others divided each ke into 60 fen.
 In 1280, the Shoushi (Season Granting) calendar further subdivided each fen into 100 miao, creating a complete decimal time system of 100 ke, 100 fen and 100 miao.
 Chinese decimal time ceased to be used in 1645 when the Shíxiàn calendar, based on European astronomy and brought to China by the Jesuits, adopted 96 ke per day alongside 12 double hours, making each ke exactly one-quarter hour.

 Gēng (更) is a time signal given by drum or gong.
 The character for gēng 更, literally meaning "rotation" or "watch", comes from the rotation of watchmen sounding these signals.
 The first gēng theoretically comes at sundown, but was standardized to fall at 19:12.
-The time between each gēng is 1⁄10 of a day, making a gēng 2.4 hours—or 2 hours 24 minutes—long As a 10-part system, the gēng are strongly associated with the 10 celestial stems, especially since the stems are used to count off the gēng during the night in Chinese literature.
+The time between each gēng is 1⁄10 of a day, making a gēng 2.4 hours long (2 hours 24 minutes).
+As a 10-part system, the gēng are strongly associated with the 10 celestial stems, especially since the stems are used to count off the gēng during the night in Chinese literature.

 As early as the Bronze-Age Xia dynasty, days were grouped into ten-day weeks known as xún (旬).
 Months consisted of three xún.
 The first 10 days were the early xún (上旬), the middle 10 the mid xún (中旬), and the last nine or 10 days were the late xún (下旬).
 Japan adopted this pattern, with 10-day-weeks known as jun (旬).
 In Korea, they were known as sun (순,旬).